sjavokhir/mobile-awesome/README.md

 * [compose-jb](https://github.com/JetBrains/compose-jb) - Jetpack Compose for Desktop and Web, a modern UI framework for Kotlin that makes building performant and beautiful user interfaces easy and enjoyable.
 * [kmm-awesome](https://github.com/terrakok/kmm-awesome) - An awesome list that curates the best KMM libraries, tools and more.
 * [KaMPKit](https://github.com/touchlab/KaMPKit) - KaMP Kit by Touchlab is a collection of code and tools designed to get your mobile team started quickly with Kotlin Multiplatform.
+* [Lastik](https://github.com/hotmule/Lastik) - Kotlin Multiplatform + Jetpack Compose pet project, based on www.last.fm/api (in development).
 * [MoneyFlow](https://github.com/prof18/MoneyFlow) - A money management app wrote with Kotlin Multiplatform, Jetpack Compose and Swift UI.

 ## Resources
 * [public-apis](https://github.com/public-apis/public-apis) - A collective list of free APIs.
 * [coding-interview-university](https://github.com/jwasham/coding-interview-university) - A complete computer science study plan to become a software engineer.
 * [SimpleMobileTools](https://github.com/SimpleMobileTools) - A group of simple, open source Android apps without ads and unnecessary permissions, with customizable widgets.
+* [what-happens-when](https://github.com/alex/what-happens-when) - An attempt to answer the age old interview question "What happens when you type google.com into your browser and press enter?"
+* [photon](https://github.com/komoot/photon) - An open source geocoder for openstreetmap data.
+* [app-privacy-policy-generator](https://github.com/nisrulz/app-privacy-policy-generator) - A simple web app to generate a generic privacy policy for your Android/iOS apps.